corelight/ecs-templates/README.md

 Note: We have a new release train for now under the new Release.
 This requires 8.10 and datastreams.
 This is a breaking change.
 It will use a new index and some new and optimized field types.

+Also all production code will be stored in main and test code will now be in Dev

 What's new
 1. New install script - THis gives clearer questions and better error handling.
 2. You can change the index name